altocodenl/TODIS/readme.md

 Requests and responses are done through the network; the network belongs to the "outside" of the system.

-call represents transformation and communication.
+call represents transformation and communication. call goes downstream, response goes upstream.

 call changes data in receiver. can be 1 or n. then you have possible wait to acknowledgement.
 This is return; the acknowledgment is also information that changes something in the sender.
 Use this mechanism to express all computation.
 These calls represent change.
 Draw the line at computer instructions.

 bytes: "01234567"

+storage is a matter of timescale. while processing a call, data is stored in API. but that doesn't outlive the call. side effect as a call that changes what you consider durable data that is somewhere else in the space where the response is written on the caller.

 can see the final result of the call or can see all the intermediate calls.